 How does the school know when a young person needs extra help?

-Oakfield House School is an Acorn Care & Education Independent day special school for students between the ages of 5-12 years.
+Oakfield House School is an Acorn Education and Care Independent day special school for students between the ages of 5-12 years.
 The staff at Oakfield House School have a proven track record of successfully meeting a wide range of Social, Emotional and Mental Health needs.
-We are experienced in recognising and working with a wide range of additional challenges students face, including Autism, Asperger’s, speech language and communication difficulties, dyslexia, dyspraxia, ADHD, and SpLD.
-The school prides itself on being able to o er an appropriate curriculum for students ranging in ability from those with Moderate Learning difficulties to those who are gifted and talented.
+We are experienced in recognising and working with a wide range of additional challenges students face, including Autism, Asperger’s, speech language and communication difficulties, dyslexia, dyspraxia, Aspergers atttachment issues, ADHD, and SpLD.
+The school prides itself on being able to deliver an appropriate curriculum for students ranging in ability from those with Moderate Learning difficulties to those who are gifted and talented.

 We adopt a ‘hands on’ creative curriculum where all National Curriculum entitlements are provided through an enjoyable and meaningful creative framework.
-Each pupil’s progress is carefully monitored to ensure excellent progress and we provide additional interventions in Literacy, Numeracy and communication for any pupil that needs these additional sessions.
+Each pupil’s progress is carefully monitored to ensure excellent progress and we provide additional interventions.

 We are an Eco school set in substantial gardens where we have bike trails, vegetable plots, orchard, a bird hide and an Eco garden with play equipment.
 We can use our gardens as ‘green classrooms’ when the weather permits.